 Camping is one of the best ways to spend time as a family.
 It allows everyone to spend time outdoors, disconnected from devices, and enjoy the simpler parts of life.
 It’s also extremely easy and affordable to do so.
 All you need is a tent, sleeping bags, and a few campground essentials.
 Many small families will start with a tent and soon realize that they’re ready to upgrade to a more permanent setup and look to purchase an RV.
-At this stage, most people new to RVing find that the RV selection process can be a little overwhelming.
+Most people new to RVing at this stage find that the RV selection process can be a little overwhelming.
 Well, have no fear.
 Below, we’ll cover everything you need to think about when choosing the best RV.
 We will focus the following criteria on finding a camper for a family of four (two kids and two parents).

 Where to start when looking for an RV for a family of 4

-When searching for an RV, it’s easy to get bogged down with all available options, especially if you’re new to the RV lifestyle.
-However, to help you narrow down your list of options, the easiest place to start is to consider your camping style.
+When searching for an RV, it’s easy to get bogged down with all the available options, especially if you’re new to the RV lifestyle.
+However, to help narrow your list of options, the easiest place to start is to consider your camping style.
 We all have extravagant dreams of traveling throughout the country, stopping at national parks, and reliving the intentions of Clark Griswold in National Lampoons Vacation.
 While this may be the goal, it should not be the limiting factor in your used RV search.
 It is essential to think about how you will realistically use your RV 90% of the time, rather than the 10%.

 Local camper at nearby campgrounds:

 Below are some things to keep in mind when camping locally.
 First, you will likely be spending more time in your RV.
-Camping locally means that you will have less desire to explore the areas outside of the campground.
+Camping locally means you will have less desire to explore the areas outside the campground.
 Finally, while a smaller RV may make more sense for a cross-country trip, the additional room in a larger RV with a spacious floorplan may create a more enjoyable experience for your family at your local campground.